dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 ---
 title: "Authoring Short, Targeted Videos"
-date: 2021-03-28T16:32:15-05:00 # Date of post creation.
+date: 2025-11-23T16:32:15-05:00 # Date of post creation.
-summary: "How to create short targeted videos to show a tehcnology topic." # Description used for search engine.
+summary: "UPDATED!
+How to create short targeted videos to show a tehcnology topic." # Description used for search engine.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 featureImage: "/images/authoring-short-targeted-videos/animation.png" # Sets featured image on blog post.